SFDO-Tooling/MetaDeploy/docs/running_docker.rst

 To configure and run your environment you must run 2 commands in the root directory of MetaDeploy Note that docker-compose build will take some significant time to build the first time but will be much faster for subsequent builds.
-It is also important to note that once you bring up the web application it will take roughly 60 seconds to fully compile.
+It is also important to note that once you bring up the web application it will take a minute or two to build.
 ::

     docker-compose build